Jim Pattison Group: History

 The Jim Pattison Group was created on May 8, 1961, when Pattison purchased a General Motors automobile dealership by borrowing $40,000 from the Royal Bank of Canada, and placing his home and life insurance policy with the bank as collateral.

-In 1965, The Jim Pattison Group was awarded a license to operate Vancouver AM radio station CJOR.
+In 1965, The Jim Pattison Group was awarded a licence to operate Vancouver AM radio station CJOR.
 The group then acquired Neon Products (Vancouver) & Seaboard Outdoor Advertising in 1967, Overwaitea Foods (Vancouver) in 1968, and Provincial News (Edmonton) in 1969.
 The real estate arm of the group was created in 1980.
 The Jim Pattison Group acquired British Columbia Magazine, Canadian Fishing Company in 1984, and Ripley's Believe It or Not! in 1985.

 In 1990, the group acquired Foodservice Packaging Group, Flexible Packaging Group, and Coroplast and Montebello Packaging.
 The following year, the group launched its financial services division.
 The Jim Pattison Group acquired Westshore Terminals (B.C.-based coal-export terminal facility) in 1994, Buy-Low Foods in 1995, and launched Select Media Services.
 In 1999, the group acquired Cooper's Foods.

 The Ripley's Aquarium opened in Myrtle Beach, SC, and Ripley's Aquarium of The Smokies, Gatlinburg, TN opened in 2000.
 In 2001, the group acquired Monarch Broadcasting and Van-Whole Produce, and started ProLogix Distribution Services and AccuLogix Distribution Services the following year.
 Ever Corp. was acquired in 2002 and LIN PAC Inc. in 2003.
-In 2004, the Jim pattison Group acquired Classic Attractions (Texas), St. Augustine Sightseeing Trains (Florida), Maltese Signs (Norcross, GA), the auto lease business of Cross-Canada Car Leasing Limited (Toronto, ON), and the periodical distribution companies in San Jose and Chico, CA.
+In 2004, the Jim Pattison Group acquired Classic Attractions (Texas), St. Augustine Sightseeing Trains (Florida), Maltese Signs (Norcross, GA), the auto lease business of Cross-Canada Car Leasing Limited (Toronto, ON), and the periodical distribution companies in San Jose and Chico, CA.

 As of April 2020, the group was headquartered in the Shaw Tower in Vancouver.
 The Shaw Tower was later renamed to the Rogers Tower in May 2023, after Shaw Communications merged into Rogers Communications.